FAQs

 I want to know the identity of the original owner of the property.
 Will the sales agent, receiver or NAMA provide me with this information?

 I want to find out if a particular property is held as security by NAMA for loans to particular borrowers.
-The property is not listed on the Enforced Properties Listing.
 Can NAMA provide me with confirmation?

 No. NAMA cannot divulge details of property that it may hold as security Includes (a) a Charge, (b) a guarantee, indemnity or Surety, (c) a right of set-off, (d) a debenture, (e) a bill of exchange, (f) a promissory note, (g) collateral, (h) any other means of securing—(i) the payment of a debt, or (ii) the discharge or performance of an obligation or liability, and (i) any other agreement or arrangement having a similar effect..
 NAMA can only provide details of properties where an enforcement action has been taken by NAMA on that property.
-All properties where an enforcement action has been taken in Ireland, Northern Ireland and Great Britain will be listed on the Enforced Properties Listing.
-In all other cases, NAMA will neither confirm nor deny that it has security over a property but will pass your interest onto the debtor.
+In all other cases, NAMA will neither confirm nor deny that it has security over a property but, in some cases, can pass your interest onto the debtor.

 Can a property be sold to me without the property having first been advertised for sale via a sales agent?